katerinanavab/webdocs/docs/unit02/proj201.md

 For this project you'll be **creating an entire web page from a provided design**.
 The design we're providing you comes in the form of 2 images: one is an image of the complete website, and one has some details about some of the fonts and colors we've used.

-Do *not* be afraid to use Google or go back to the unit notes to look something up. **In real life, professional developers use Google *constantly* for things that they have been doing for years.** At this point it is not expected that you will have everything memorized, so don't worry about it.
-Additionally, there are a few small details that you may not have encountered in our lessons yet. *This is on purpose.* These details are minor, and easily searched (e.g. Google `css rounded corners`).

 Get your **project as close as you can to the design**, but do not worry about getting it pixel-perfect.
 Don't get out your ruler or count pixels to find the exact margins between the various sections.
 The point of this assignment is to create something from scratch and get the various elements in more or less the right position relative to the rest.
 It doesn't matter if you use `margin: 24px` when the design actually has `margin: 48px`.

 <div class="setup" markdown="block">